Skip to Content

 How To Make An Advent Calendar

-1. There are hundreds of pages in a dictionary and you will only need 24 for the advent calendar.
-Instead of randomly choosing the pages to use for the paper advent calendar, I was a bit more targeted.
+Step 1: A dictionary has hundreds of pages, but you will only need 24 for the advent calendar.
+Instead of randomly choosing the pages for the paper advent calendar, I was a bit more targeted.

 open dictionary page

-Then, as I was going to print Christmas images on the pages I decided to use the pages related to the image.
-So for example, if printing a parrot I used the page in the dictionary with the word parrot on it.
+Then, as I was going to print Christmas images on the pages, I decided to use the pages related to the image.
+For example, if printing a parrot, I used the page in the dictionary with the word parrot on it.

-2. To print on the dictionary page, I carefully tore it out of the book and then taped it do a sheet of A4 printer paper.
+Step 2: To print on the dictionary page, I carefully tore it out of the book and then taped it onto a sheet of A4 printer paper.
 I used masking tape for this.

 taping page to paper

-3. Next, I picked the image I wanted to use and using my computer I arranged it on the page within the envelope template.
-You can use free software packages such as CANVA to this or even just word.
+Step 3: Next, I picked the image I wanted to use, and using my computer, I arranged it on the page within the envelope template.
+You can use free software packages such as CANVA or even just Word for this.

-Now there are thousands of images to choose from on Pictureboxblue.
-If you are not confident of sizing and removing the background on those images, you can simply use the same ones as me.
+Now, there are thousands of images to choose from on Pictureboxblue.
+If you are not confident of sizing and removing the background on those images, you can use the same ones as me.
 These have already been resized and had the backgrounds removed.
 Download them here.

 Clip art for homemade paper advent calendar

-4. Next, I printed the envelope template outline and the picture onto the dictionary page.
-You will need to print 24 pages one for each day of the paper advent calendar
+Step 4: I printed the envelope template outline and the picture onto the dictionary page.
+You will need to print 24 pages, one for each day of the paper advent calendar

-I recommend that you do a practice print run first.
-To make sure you put the dictionary paper in the printer the right way round.
+I recommend that you do a practice print run first to make sure you put the dictionary paper in the printer the right way around.
 I printed a couple of pages upside down before I got it right.

 How to make an advent calendar print outs.

-5. Next, you can see that I printed out the envelope template onto each page as well as the image.
-However, you can just make an envelope template out of card and draw around it if you prefer.
+Step 5: Next, you can see that I printed out the envelope template and image on each page.
+However, you can just make an envelope template out of a card and draw around it if you prefer.

 Whatever method you use, cut out the envelope shape and fold the printed page along the dotted line.
 Secure the envelope with some paper glue along the folds at the back.